 St. Joseph School is committed to provide its students an exceptional education in a nurturing and uplifting environment to unleash each child’s passions and talents.
 One class for every grade allows teachers the ability to assess each student and formulate a personalized experience that maximizes academic development.

-They are heterogeneously grouped.
-There is an emphasis on project-based learning and activities that require critical thinking and
+Students in grades one through four are taught in self-contained classrooms and are heterogeneously grouped.
+There is an emphasis on project-based learning and activities that require critical thinking and creativity.

 St. Joseph School follows the curriculum guidelines outlined by the Diocese of Paterson and based on the New Jersey Core Curriculum Content Standards.
 Technology applications are integrated throughout the curriculum.
-Technology instruction is provided in the computer lab and followed through in the classrooms, all of which have Internet access and SMART Board technology.
+Technology instruction is provided in the Makerspace and followed through in the classrooms, all of which have Internet access and SMART Board technology.